truestamp/observable-entropy-worker/README.md

 }
 ```

-### Retrieve an entropy file stored in a specified Git commit ID
+### Retrieve an entropy file referenced by a specified Git commit ID

 The `id` value in the URL is required to be a hex encoded SHA1 Git commit value
 (20 bytes).